 Environment

-The low-carbon technologies required to facilitate the green revolution carry an intensive demand for minerals; accelerated by evolving emissions legislation and targets, rare earths demand is expected to be driven by growing electric vehicle production and offshore wind exploitation.
+The low-carbon technologies required to facilitate the green transition carry an intensive demand for minerals; accelerated by evolving emissions legislation and targets, rare earths demand is expected to be driven by growing electric vehicle production and offshore wind exploitation.
+For more information on rare earths, see Market.

 Unlocking value from historical waste